 Programs and Services

-Do you have a question about diabetes?
-Do you have a question about your risk of diabetes?
-We are here to answer all of your diabetes questions – and no question is too hard, too trivial or too silly for us.
+Do you have a question about diabetes or your risk of diabetes?
+We are here to answer all of your diabetes questions – no question is too hard or too trivial for us.

-The Diabetes WA Information and Advice Line (DIAL) is a telephone service manned by credentialed diabetes educators.
+The Diabetes WA Helpline is a telephone service manned by credentialled diabetes educators.

 How does it work?